williaz/TechRefresher/AWS.md

   - app compatibility
   - HA: easy multi-AZ
   - security
+- IAM database authentication provides the following benefits:
+  - encrypted Network traffic using Secure Sockets Layer (SSL).
+  - to centrally manage access to your database resources, instead of managing access individually on each DB instance.
+  - For applications running on Amazon EC2, you can use profile credentials specific to your EC2 instance to access your database instead of a password, for greater security
 - limits:
   - no access to host OS
   - storagee limit: 64 for Aurora, 16T for others
-- HA
+- Multi-AZ deployment(2 choice: single vs multi)
-  - you choose AZ for primary DB, RDS then choose a standby instacne and storage in anohter AZ, all same config
+  - you choose AZ for primary DB, RDS then choose a standby instance and storage in anohter AZ, all same config
   - active/passive DB
   - RDS auto does the DNS failover
+  - cross-region replica
+  - no standby for Aurora, as it has sync read replica
 - Scaling
   - chaneg instance type
     - steps: